s-victor/TinyPedal/docs/customization.md

 # User files
-TinyPedal generates & saves user session data in specific folders.
+TinyPedal generates & saves user session data in specific folders defined in `User path`.
 Session data can be reset by accessing `Reset data` submenu from `Overlay` menu in main window; or, delete data file from corresponding folder.

-## Deltabest
+## Delta best
-Deltabest data is stored as `CSV` format (.csv extension) under `TinyPedal\deltabest` folder.
+Delta best data is stored as `CSV` format (.csv extension) under `TinyPedal\deltabest` folder.
 Those files can be opened in spreadsheet or notepad programs.

 ## Energy delta